 Assisting Military Members And Their Dependents In Florida And Alabama

 Attorney James M. Burns understands the sacrifices that you and your family have already made by being associated with the military, and he will be a staunch supporter and ally in ensuring that the law is applied to your case in the ways that are most equitable to all and beneficial to you.

 Choosing the right attorney to handle your military divorce is not a task to be taken lightly.
-Schedule a free, no-obligation consultation with experienced military divorce lawyer James M. Burns to learn more about the level of excellence you can expect in terms of personalized service, as well as the extensive legal knowledge and experience available to you.
+Schedule a consultation with experienced military divorce lawyer James M. Burns to learn more about the level of excellence you can expect in terms of personalized service, as well as the extensive legal knowledge and experience available to you.